Cyril-Grelier/gc_wvcp_cp/src/README.md

 # Tuning the solver

-Default solver configurations and options set in the files `primal/primal.mpc`, `dual/dual.mpc` and `joint/joint.mpc` may be adapted and passed on the command line or used from the commmand-line.
+Default solver configurations and options set in the files `primal/primal.mpc`, `dual/dual.mpc` and `joint/joint.mpc` may be adapted and passed on the command line or used from the IDE.

 ---

 # Running models from the IDE

-Minizinc project files to launch from the IDE are available for each model: `primal/primal.mzp`, `dual/dual.mzp` and `joint/joint.mzp`.
+3 Minizinc project files to launch from the IDE are supplied for each model: `primal/primal.mzp`, `dual/dual.mzp` and `joint/joint.mzp`.